vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/products/strategies.rst

 .. |MO| replace:: :abbr:`MO (Manufacturing Order)`
 .. |SO| replace:: :abbr:`SO (Sales Order)`

-In Odoo, there are two strategies for automatically replenishing inventory: *reordering rules* and the *make to order (MTO)* route.
+In Leansoft, there are two strategies for automatically replenishing inventory: *reordering rules* and the *make to order (MTO)* route.
 Although these strategies differ slightly, they both have similar
 consequences: triggering the automatic creation of a |PO| or |MO|.
 The choice of which strategy to use depends on the business's manufacturing and delivery processes.